If you're viewing the offline pdf documentation, view the latest online documentation HERE.

 Sky

-You can adjust the UpperColor and LowerColor settings to change its look.
+You can adjust the RayleighColor, Height, and Density settings to change its look.

 The InnerMeshRadius setting should match the radius of your ocean, or your landscape radius if your planet doesn't have an ocean.

-If you enable the setting, then the atmosphere can receive light from one SgtLight component.
+The atmosphere can receive light from one SgtLight component in your scene.

 When you create a planet, the SgtLight component will automatically be added to the Sun or brightest light in your scene.
 Otherwise you must manually add this component.